TIY-ATL-ROR-2015-Jan/slides/02-02/questions.md

 ## Installation

 Fork and clone the betterblog repo.
 Then run `bundle` and `rake db:migrate` on your clone.
+You may need to run `rbenv rehash` so that the right rails command is used. `which rails` should return: `/Users/$YOUR_USERNAME/.rbenv/shims/rails`

 *NOTE*: There is a binding.pry in the PostsController's create method.
 You probably want to take that out. :)